 - Measure the sabudana and water correctly.
 It is very important to soak the sabudana in the right amount of water for the vada to turn out perfect.
 If the water is more, they will turn out soggy and if it is less, they will turn out dry and chewy.

-- Add the soaked sabudana, ½ cup boiled and mashed potatoes, salt to taste, 2 tbsp chopped fresh coriander, 2 tsp chopped green chili, and ¼ cup roasted and crushed peanuts in a bowl.
+- Add the soaked sabudana, ½ cup boiled and mashed potatoes, salt to taste, 2 tablespoon chopped fresh coriander, 2 teaspoon chopped green chili, and ¼ cup roasted and crushed peanuts in a bowl.

 - Boil the potatoes and cool them well before using them in the recipe.
 Mash the boiled potatoes well.
 There should be no lumps.
 You can also grate the boiled potatoes using the medium hole of a box grater.
 Adjust the amount of green chili according to your taste.
 Crush the roasted peanuts in a mortar and pestle to make a coarse powder.